integrity/integrity/README.md

 code.
 To help handle this situation, a [Rip][] file is included.
 To start hacking:

 1. [Setup Rip](http://hellorip.com/install.html) if necessary
-2. `rip install deps.rip && rip install hack.rb`
+2. `rip install deps.rip && rip install hack.rip`
 3. Hack and `rake` as usual

 Finally, push your changes and let us known where we can pull from.